|Quick Facts: Elementary, Middle, and High School Principals|

 Elementary, middle, and high school principals oversee all school operations, including daily school activities.

 Principals work in public and private elementary, middle, and high schools.
 Typically, principals work year round.

-Most schools require elementary, middle, and high school principals to have a master’s degree in education administration or leadership.
-Principals also need teaching experience.
+Principals typically need a master’s degree in education administration or leadership.
+In addition, they need teaching experience.

 The median annual wage for elementary, middle, and high school principals was $98,490 in May 2020.

 Employment of elementary, middle, and high school principals is projected to grow 8 percent from 2020 to 2030, about as fast as the average for all occupations.

 About 22,100 openings for elementary, middle, and high school principals are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for elementary, middle, and high school principals.

 Compare the job duties, education, job growth, and pay of elementary, middle, and high school principals with similar occupations.

 Learn more about elementary, middle, and high school principals by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.